Vampire2008/Citizen17.DartSass/README.md

 var compiler = new DartSassCompiller();
 ```

 When instance creates it try find Dart Sass runtime.
 First it search in project.
-If not found it try search in system using environmen variable `PATH`.
+If not found it try search in system using environment variable `PATH`.

 If you have dedicated Dart Sass runtime you can pass it as parameter to constructor.